Interactive prompts (recommended for first-time users)

 projr_restore_repo("owner/repo", path = "~/projects/my-project")

-# Restore from current working directory (if already cloned)
+# Restore from the current working directory (already cloned)

 projr_restore_repo_wd()